awpala/my-omscs-notes/cs-6515/03-divide-and-conquer.md

 ***N.B.*** Here, the factor $cn$ arises from the term $+ O(n)$ in the general form.
 Furthermore, the expansion stop within $n$ finite terms, via the base case $T(1)$ .

-Now, examining the geometric-expression represented by $[\cdots]$ , as before (cf. Section), this gives rise to three possible cases:
+Now, examining the geometric-series expression represented by $[\cdots]$ , as before (cf. Section), this gives rise to three possible cases:
   * the terms are decreasing, and therefore the first term dominates ($\frac{a}{b} < 1$ )
   * the terms are increasing, and therefore the last term dominates ($\frac{a}{b} > 1$ )
   * all terms are equal ($\frac{a}{b} = 1$ )